ArnoldDP/OStim-Community-Modlist/README.md

 ### ReShade

 Since I dont personally use ReShade, I unfortunately cannot write a very good guide on it.
 Thankfully, the legendary Sswaye himself has written an excellent guide.
 Check out his collection! https://www.nexusmods.com/skyrimspecialedition/mods/78502

+ * Note

+ I do not know how this will interact with root builder, install at your own discretion.

  </details>